 SSL certificate, or its full name Secure Socket Layer, is a simple and not very expensive way to protect sensitive information shared between websites from attacks by hackers.

 I say from the beginning that having an SSL certificate is not enough (to put it mildly) to improve your site’s security.
-Therefore, there are tactics, tools, and security measures that you can take to strengthen your site’s security.
+Therefore, there are tactics, tools, and security measures that you should take to strengthen your site’s overall security.

 What is an SSL Certificate?